-What is Seitan and Where Does it Come From?
+What is Seitan and Where Does It Come From?

-Cheap seitan exists on the market and is just as questionable as any other conventionally-produced food: the sourcing of the wheat, the production process, and the conditions of workers are often far from transparent.
-When choosing a product, always read the labels carefully, and buy organic as much as possible.
+Cheap seitan exists on the market and is just as questionable as any other conventionally-produced food.
+The sourcing of wheat, the production process and working conditions are often opaque.
+When choosing a product, read the labels carefully and buy organic as often as possible.

 Seitan Nutrition: Is It Healthy?